 After conducting competitive market research, it is about going and competing.
 But to win customers, marketing is the only tool that can get them to sit up and listen.
 Using a mix of marketing channels and delivery modes should be well thought.
 It could be a mix of social media, newsletters, PPC, email marketing, content marketing, campaigns etc. Startups can use startup metric tools to measure their progress.
 Although all marketing tools might seem commonplace, the way the marketing is curated can make a difference.
 A highly personalized marketing campaign can catch customers' attention and help get into their mind space.

-need different treatments.
+Although they can be part of marketing, need different treatments.
 They are a way to get customers to start using the product.

 Initially, the product is given to the customer for free, and they start using the product for an extended period.
 If the customer is using it keenly, it can be interpreted that the customer likes the product. ?The freemium can slow phase into a small fee and later pay per use or premium feature license fees.
 The benefit of such an approach is that customers can get locked into the product.
 They might get used to using it.
 And they would be then willing to pay for it for keeps.